 - The VPA process has involved an unprecedented level of stakeholder participation.
 Other benefits include improved transparency, legislative clarity, human and technical capacity, accountability and other aspects of good forest governance.
 For examples, see the background on the Cameroon-EU VPA.

-- The development of the computerised forest information management system (Système informatique de gestion des informations forestières or SIGIF II), a requirement for the implementation of the Cameroonian timber legality assurance system, has proved more challenging than expected, with substantial delays experienced.
+- The development of the computerised forest information management system (Système informatique de gestion des informations forestières - SIGIF), a requirement for the implementation of the Cameroonian timber legality assurance system, has proved more challenging than expected, with substantial delays experienced.
 Overcoming these challenges will require political commitment from the VPA parties, and greater capacity within the Ministry of Forests and Wildlife to develop and implement the system.

 When will FLEGT licensing start?